Programmable logic controller: Basic functions

 The most basic function of a programmable logic controller is to emulate the functions of electromechanical relays.
 Within the PLC programming environment, discrete inputs are given a unique address, and a PLC instruction can test if the input state is on or off.
-Just as a series of relay contacts perform a logical AND function, not allowing current to pass unless all the contacts are closed, so a series of examine if on instructions will energize its output storage bit if all the input bits are on.
+Just as a series of relay contacts performs a logical AND function, not allowing current to pass unless all the contacts are closed, so a series of examine if on instructions will energize its output storage bit if all the input bits are on.
 Similarly, a parallel set of instructions will perform a logical OR.
 In an electromechanical relay wiring diagram, a group of contacts controlling one coil is called a rung of a ladder diagram, and this concept is also used to describe PLC logic.
 (Note: Some models of PLC limit the number of series and parallel instructions in one "rung" of logic.
 Some PLCs enforce a strict left-to-right, top-to-bottom execution order for evaluating the rung logic.
 This is different from electro-mechanical relay contacts, which, in a sufficiently complex circuit, may either pass current left-to-right or right-to-left, depending on the configuration of surrounding contacts.
 The elimination of these sneak paths is either a bug or a feature, depending on the programming style.)
 The output of each rung sets or clears a storage bit, which may be associated with a discrete output or which may be an internal coil with no physical connection.
 Such internal coils can be used, for example, as a common element in multiple separate rungs.

-More advanced instructions of the PLC may be implemented as functional blocks, which carry out some operation, such as manipulating internal variable, when enabled by a logical input and which produce outputs to signal, for example, completion or errors.
+More advanced instructions of the PLC may be implemented as functional blocks, which carry out some operation, such as manipulating an internal variable, when enabled by a logical input and which produce outputs to signal, for example, completion or errors.

 Communication

 PLCs use built-in ports, such as USB, Ethernet, RS-232, RS-485, or RS-422 to communicate with external devices (sensors, actuators) and systems (programming tools, SCADA and other user interfaces).
 Communication is carried over various industrial network protocols, like Modbus, or EtherNet/IP.
 Many of these protocols are vendor specific.
-Formerly, some manufacturers offered dedicated communication modules as an add-on function where the processor had no network connection built-in.
+Formerly, some manufacturers offered dedicated communication modules as an add-on function where the processor had no network connection built in.

 PLCs used in larger I/O systems may have peer-to-peer (P2P) communication between processors.
 This allows separate parts of a complex process to have individual control while allowing the subsystems to coordinate over the communication link.